soapwong703/i18n-gs/README.md

 i18n-gs import
 ```

-Import the files from google sheet
+Import the files to google sheet (only support flat key style)

 ## Export